British Rail Class 168: History

 In September 1996, Chiltern Railways ordered four trains from Adtranz at a cost of £34 million, first units ordered by any train operating company since the privatisation of the UK rail industry.
-These Clubman 168/0 trains were delivered as 3-car sets but later lengthened to 4-car sets.
+These Clubman 168/0 trains were delivered as three-car sets, but were later lengthened to four.

-One unit has been converted to hybrid operation as of 2022, but is to be reverted to normal specifications following failed operations.

-In 2023, Chiltern announced the refurbishment of the entire class 168 fleet, costing £10.7 million.
-The units are receiving new carpets, reupholstered seats, 5G Wi-Fi & charging points, as well as a new revised livery.
+In 2023, Chiltern announced the refurbishment of the entire Class 168 fleet, costing £10.7 million.
+The units are receiving new carpets, reupholstered seats, 5G wi-fi and charging points, as well as a new revised livery.
 The first unit to be refurbished was unveiled on 10 October 2024.

 Variants

-Three different variants of the 168 were produced - 168/0, 168/1 and 168/2.
+Three different variants of the 168 were produced: 168/0, 168/1 and 168/2.
 Both Classes 168/1 and 168/2 are actually of the same design as the Class 170 Turbostar DMU trains, mainly due to the redesigned cab ends.
-The nine Class 170s that Chiltern obtained from First TransPennine Express were converted by Brush Traction to operate with the Class 168 fleet, and redesignated as Class 168/3.
-168329 has been converted by Porterbrook into a diesel/battery hybrid.
-It was tested in 2021 on the Ecclesbourne Valley Railway and entered service as "HybridFlex" in February 2022.
+The nine Class 170s that Chiltern obtained from First TransPennine Express were converted by Brush Traction to operate with the Class 168 fleet and redesignated as Class 168/3.
+Unit 168329 was converted by Porterbrook into a diesel-battery hybrid.
+It was tested in 2021 on the Ecclesbourne Valley Railway and entered service as HybridFlex in February 2022. it was reverted back to a regular diesel unit later that year, after operations failed.